-Square 8o.
+Square 8o (215 x 165 mm).
 Lithographic frontispiece by E.W.
-Kemble, photographic portrait frontispiece of the bust of Mark Twain by Karl Gerhardt (BAL state 1), illustrations in text.
-Original blue gilt-decorated pictorial cloth (very minor rubbing to spine extremities, otherwise very fine and bright); blue morocco folding case.
-Provenance: Carl Battger (signature on front free endpaper).
+Kemble, photographic portrait frontispiece of the bust of Mark Twain by Karl Gerhardt (BAL state 2), illustrations in text.
+(Some light marginal soiling, last leaf with marginal tear.)
+Original green gilt-decorated pictorial cloth; quarter morocco slipcase (some wear at ends of spine and covers, corners bumped).

 "ALL MODERN AMERICAN LITERATURE COMES FROM ONE BOOK BY MARK TWAIN CALLED HUCKLEBERRY FINN"--Ernest Hemingway in The Green Hills of Africa.

 FIRST AMERICAN EDITION, EARLY STATE, with early issue points: first state of p.
-57 with "was" for "saw"; first state of the "Him and Another Man" plate listed as being on p.
-88; first state of pagination on folio 155 (the final five lacking); the title leaf is a cancel with 1884 copyright date; third state of p.
-283; the frontispiece is in first state.
-In addition, the present copy contains leaf 23/8, which Blanck states he has never seen in a copy containing all first issue points.
-He states, however, that the leaf is found in publisher's leather-bound copies.
+57 with "was" for "saw", and with the "Him and Another Man" plate listed as being on p.
+88; third state of pagination on folio 155 (the final five present and larger); the title leaf is a cancel with 1884 copyright date; third state of p.
+283; the frontispiece is in second state.
 BAL 3415; Grolier American 87; Johnson, pp. 43-50.
-A VERY FINE COPY IN THE SCARCER BLUE CLOTH.

 Contact Client Service